catid/leopard/README.md

 # Leopard-RS
 ## MDS Reed-Solomon Erasure Correction Codes for Large Data in C

-Leopard-RS is a fast library for Forward Error Correction.
+Leopard-RS is a fast library for Erasure Correction Coding.
 From a block of equally sized original data pieces, it generates recovery symbols that can be used to recover lost original data.